 The costume is made up of a head and a fabric body.
 Two people perform the dance, with the one in front doing most of the fancy action, mimicking the movements of a lion's body.
-The other brings up the rear, so to speak.Continue to 4 of 6 below.
+The other brings up the rear, so to speak.

 Dragon Dancers at the Chinese New Year Parade

 Chinese Dragons are believed to bring good luck.
 The longer the dragon, the more luck.
-If you arrive early enough, you can get an up close look at the beautifully decorated costumes--see how many feet you can count under each dragon!
+If you arrive early enough, you can get an up-close look at the beautifully decorated costumes — see how many feet you can count under each dragon!

 The easy way to tell the difference between lion dancers and dragon dancers is by the number of people.
-Lion dance is done by two people while the dragon is long and requires many people to carry it.
+The lion dance is done by two people while the dragon is long and requires many people to carry it.

 More Chinese New Year Festivities in San Francisco